Locally Constrained Representations in Reinforcement Learning: Results

 \subsection{Atari}

 Although the \emph{Arcade Learning Environment} does not have continuous dynamics like Mujoco, we tested Rainbow~\cite{rainbow} with and without LCR in 4 Atari environments.
 For Rainbow, we used the original configuration of \citet{rainbow} with 3 convolutional layers followed by NoisyLinear layers~\cite{noisydqn}.
-The flattened output of the convolutional layer is chosen as the representation layer $\phi$ for LCR.
-We use a batch size of 1000 for LCR, because the state space (images) is much more high dimensional, and to avoid overfitting, we reduced the gradient steps to 20 and the learning rate to $1/10^{th}$ of the original RL learning rate.
+The flattened output of the convolutional layer is chosen as the representation layer $\phi$ for \gls{lcr}.
+We use a batch size of 1000 for \gls{lcr} because of the higher dimensionality of the state space (images).
+To avoid over-fitting, we reduced the gradient steps to 20 and the learning rate to $1/10^{th}$ of the original RL learning rate.

 Figure~\ref{fig:atari} shows the learning curves of \gls{lcr} compared with the baseline.
 Adding \gls{lcr} significantly improves the performance and sample efficiency in 3 out of 4 environments.
 In \emph{MsPacman} \gls{lcr} does not show improvement over the baseline but also does not seem to hurt.